S1NGS1NG80/Employee-Tracker/README.md

 # Employee-Tracker

 ## Description
-Using Node.js, Inquirer and PostgreSQL to create a command-line application that will allow the user to view and manage the employees.
-You are able to view all departments, the roles, all employees, able to add new departmentsm roles and employees, as well as update the employee role.
-Other functions have been included, such as updating the employee managers, view employees by manager and departments, as well as deleting departments and viewing the utilized budget by department.
+Using Node.js, Inquirer and PostgreSQL to create a command-line application that will allow the user to view and manage their employees.
+You are able to view all departments, the roles, all employees, able to add new departments, roles and employees, as well as update the employee's role.
+Other functions have been included, such as updating the employee's manager, view employees by manager and departments, as well as deleting departments and viewing the utilized budget by department.

 ## Table of Contents
 - [Description](#description)